Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-fan/README.md

 ## States

 * OK if all fans report a status of "normal".
-* WARN if any fan reports a status other than "normal" (for example "fault", "absent" or "unknown").
+* WARN if any fan reports a status this check does not know (for example "absent" or "unknown").
+* CRIT if any fan reports a status of "fault".
+* UNKNOWN if the appliance lists no fans at all, which points at the query rather than at the hardware.
 * UNKNOWN on invalid API responses or responses with error codes.
 * `--always-ok` suppresses all alerts and always returns OK.